DavidKimDY/windows-98-mini-homepage/README.md

 This project aims to recreate a small homepage with a classic Windows 98 look.
 Documentation lives alongside code so both humans and the AI can follow the design.

+If you want to check, <a href="https://davidkimdy.github.io/windows-98-mini-homepage/" target="_blank">Visit Here</a>

 ## Development Plan

 1. Set up the base HTML layout with a Windows 98 theme.